AY2425S1-CS2113-W13-3/tp/docs/UserGuide.md

-remove -e EVENT: Remove an event from the event list. remove -p PARTICIPANT -e EVENT: Remove a participant from an event. remove -m ITEM -e EVENT: Remove an item from an event. edit -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT: Edit participant contact info. edit -e EVENT -name EVENT_NAME -t TIME -v VENUE -u PRIORITY: Edit event info. mark -e EVENT -s STATUS: Mark an event as done or not done. mark -p PARTICIPANT -e EVENT -s STATUS: Mark a participant as present or absent. mark -m ITEM -e EVENT -s STATUS: Mark an item as accounted or unaccounted.
+remove -e EVENT: Remove an event from the event list. remove -p PARTICIPANT -e EVENT: Remove a participant from an event. remove -m ITEM -e EVENT: Remove an item from an event. edit -e EVENT -name EVENT_NAME -t TIME -v VENUE -u PRIORITY: Edit event info. edit -m ITEM > NEW_ITEM -e EVENT: Edit an item in an event. edit -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT: Edit participant contact info. mark -e EVENT -s STATUS: Mark an event as done or not done. mark -p PARTICIPANT -e EVENT -s STATUS: Mark a participant as present or absent. mark -m ITEM -e EVENT -s STATUS: Mark an item as accounted or unaccounted.